RadSham/QuizyEasyTest/README.md

 # QuizyEasy
-QuizApp Test application which open link in firebase remote or open quiz game if link null or empty
+QuizApp: app opens a link in a FirebaseRemoteConfig or opens a quiz game if the link is null or empty